-Justice Department Executes Third Federal Prisoner In A Week
+Justice Department Executes 3rd Federal Prisoner In A Week

-The Justice Department has executed Dustin Lee Honken in Terra Haute, Ind., the third federal inmate put to death by the government this week.
+The Justice Department has executed Dustin Lee Honken in Terre Haute, Ind., the third federal inmate put to death by the government this week.

 Honken, 52, was sentenced to die in October 2005 after being convicted of numerous offenses, including five counts of murder — among them two small children — during the course of a continuing criminal enterprise.

 A coroner pronounced him dead by lethal injection at 4:36 p.m.
-ET.
+ET Friday.

 At the time of his death, Honken had served more than 22 years in an Indiana prison.

-For his last words, he turned to the writings of Jesuit Priest, Gerard Manley Hopkins, reciting lines from the poem Heaven-Haven.
+For his last words, he turned to the writings of a Jesuit priest, Gerard Manley Hopkins, reciting lines from the poem Heaven-Haven.

 Department of Justice spokesperson Kerri Kupec said ending Honken's life was the culmination of "just punishment" being carried out.